Aldrin-Matthew/france-spain-analytics/README.md

 2. **A simplified pressing proxy** (opponent completed passes ÷ own tackles, full match) in place of real PPDA, explicitly labeled as a cruder substitute, not the real metric.

-If you want the real thing, the only reliable free path is hand-tagging events from the match replay — see "Next steps" below.

 ## Stack

 - **Frontend:** React + Vite, hand-built SVG pitch diagrams (no charting library needed for the pitch views; `recharts` is installed for any additional stat charts you add).
 - **Data:** static JSON (`data/match_data.json`), no backend required — this is a single-match dataset, so a database adds hosting complexity for no benefit.
-If you want to show off a MongoDB/Node pipeline for your portfolio, use it in a `/scraper` ETL step that *produces* this JSON file, rather than serving the live site from a database.

 ## Running locally

 ```bash